 The remuneration structure for executive officers, including Directors, is based on a number of factors, including length of service, particular experience of the individual concerned, and overall performance of the Company.
 The contracts for service between the Company and Directors and executives are on a continuing basis the terms of which are not expected to change in the immediate future.
+There are no termination benefits or incentives provided.
+Should the Company terminate the Chief Executive Officer's contract immediately, the Company shall pay an amount equal to the total remuneration for 12 months.
 Any options not exercised before or on the date of termination will lapse.

 The objective of the share-based schemes is to both reinforce the short and long-term goals of the Company and to provide a common interest between management and shareholders.
-Options were granted to Directors and key management personnel during the year outlined above.
+No options were granted to Directors and executives during the year.